Peregrine Falcons of the Diablo Region

 Peregrine falcons live year-round in the Mount Diablo region.
 Most active during the annual nesting season (February through July), these apex predators can often be spotted in Pine Canyon, where they have nested for millennia.

-Please note the nesting cliffs in Pine Canyon are closed to visitors from February 1st through July 31st every year to protect the birds.
+The nesting areas in Pine Canyon and Knobcone Point are closed to visitors from February 1st through July 31st every year to protect the birds.
+View Closure Notice

 About the Peregrines